 UNSC DAUNTLESS BRIDGE AND OBSERVATION DECK: Epsilon Eridani System, Reach, 10:00 hours

-The observation deck of the UNSC Dauntless was the only place on the ship tht was buzzing with activity as it orbited the planet of Reach which was still undergoing the long and lengthy process of being re-terraformed.
+The observation deck of the UNSC Dauntless that wasn't frantic with activity as it orbited the planet of Reach.
+The planet was still undergoing the long and lengthy process of being re-terraformed.
 A lone figure stood in front of the glass viewport waiting and watching the stars and galaxy pass while the figure twirled a combat knife in his fingers completing a series of complex rotations and then balancing it on the tip of his finger.

-A member of the bridge crew nervously approached behind him.
+A member of the bridge crew nervously approached him from behind.
 He paled when he saw the combat knife twirling.
 If the rumors were true, the twirling knife was usually circled by a ring of enemy soldiers, dead enemy soldiers.
 That was the one thing about their "temporary" captain, he was encompassed by rumors.
-Coupled with the fact that he at least stood at least six and half feet tall made him an intimidating figure.
+Coupled with the fact that he at least stood at least six and a half feet tall made him an intimidating figure.